ASR Africa Donates N250m Administrative Block to Al-Galam University in Katsina - THISDAYLIVE

 The administrative block, which was proposed by the management of the institution to support the establishment of the college, has lecture theaters, classrooms, 18 offices for academic and administrative staff, as well as a conference hall.

-Speaking during the inauguration of the project, the Managing Director of ASR Africa, Dr Ubon Udoh, said 30 institutions have so far benefitted with grant awards ranging from N250 million to N2 billion.
+Speaking during the ceremonial inauguration of the project, the Managing Director of ASR Africa, Dr. Ubon Udoh, said 30 institutions have so far benefitted with grant awards ranging from N250 million to N2 billion.

-He noted that the partnership between the ASR Africa team and the project management unit of the university ensured that the project was completed within the stipulated time.
+He noted the partnership between the ASR Africa team and the project management unit of the university ensured the project was completed within the stipulated time.

 Udoh expressed satisfaction with the completed project and appealed to the beneficiaries to ensure proper use of the facility.